wangkenpu/AzurePronunciationAssessmentSampleCode/python/README.md

 # Python console app

-This sample demonstrates various forms of pronunciation assessment and content assessment using the Speech SDK for Python.
+This sample demonstrates various forms of pronunciation assessment using the Speech SDK for Python.

 ## Prerequisites